Streets of Rage 2: Reviews

-In the United Kingdom, Computer and Video Games gave it a highly positive review, with one reviewer Steve Keen stating it "is without doubt the finest scrolling arcade beat 'em up on any format" and that it is like taking Street Fighter II and "dumping the characters into a horizontally-shifting arcade extravaganza and that's basically the result you get with this game."
-Sega Force reviewers gave it scores of 95, 93, and 92, with one reviewer describing it as the "first 16 Meg" (2 MB) "cartridge to grace the MD," possibly "the best MD game to date and definitely the best beat 'em up on any console," and "the best thing to happen to MD owners since the rise of a certain blue hedgehog," while another described it as "an awesome game" and another stated that it "deserves a place in any gamer's collection"; they concluded that it "Wipes the floor with Street Fighter II."Mean Machines gave it a positive review, describing it as "the ultimate cartridge beat 'em' up on the Megadrive," praising the graphics as "superb, with huge sprites and great animation" and "loads of enemies attacking at once," the sound and presentation as "of an equally high standard," and the gameplay as "superb, especially in two-player team mode."
+In the United Kingdom, Computer and Video Games gave it a highly positive review, with reviewer Steve Keen stating it "is without doubt the finest scrolling arcade beat 'em up on any format" and that it is like taking Street Fighter II and "dumping the characters into a horizontally-shifting arcade extravaganza and that's basically the result you get with this game."
+Sega Force reviewers gave it scores of 95, 93, and 92, with one reviewer describing it as the "first 16 Meg" (2 MB) "cartridge to grace the MD," possibly "the best MD game to date and definitely the best beat 'em up on any console," and "the best thing to happen to MD owners since the rise of a certain blue hedgehog," while another described it as "an awesome game" and another stated that it "deserves a place in any gamer's collection"; they concluded that it "wipes the floor with Street Fighter II."

+Mean Machines gave it a positive review, describing it as "the ultimate cartridge beat 'em' up on the Megadrive," praising the graphics as "superb, with huge sprites and great animation" and "loads of enemies attacking at once," the sound and presentation as "of an equally high standard," and the gameplay as "superb, especially in two-player team mode."
 Mean Machines Sega gave it a positive review, with one reviewer describing it as "a truly arcade quality beat 'em up" that "beats the spots off any Neo Geo beat 'em up" and as "simply the best beat 'em up you can get for a console" while another reviewer recommended that, "if you don't like beat 'em ups, buy it anyway, because this game will convert you"; they conclude it to be "the greatest sequel we've seen for ages" and as "certainly the best scrolling beat 'em up ever to hit a home console!"
 British television show Bad Influence! had a panel of teenagers review the game, with the boys scoring it 4 out of 5 stars while the girls scored it a full 5 stars.

 Awards

 Upon release, Streets of Rage 2 received the Mega Game award from Mean Machines Sega, and the Sega Force Smash award from Sega Force.
 The GameFan Golden Megawards gave it the awards for Best Game, Best Action Fighting Game, and Best Game Music.
-The Mega Reader Awards voted it the Best Beat-'Em-Up of 1992.Electronic Gaming Monthly gave it the award for "Hottest Video Game Babe (Blaze)" in 1993.
+The Mega Reader Awards voted it the Best Beat-'Em-Up of 1992.

+Electronic Gaming Monthly gave it the award for "Hottest Video Game Babe (Blaze)" in 1993.